TritonVM/triton-vm/specification/src/random-access-memory-table.md

 This is one of interfaces for non-deterministic input in Triton VM.
 Consecutive reads from any such address always returns the same value (until overwritten via `write_mem`).

-## Base Columns
+## Main Columns

-The RAM Table has 7 base columns:
+The RAM Table has 7 main columns:
 1. the cycle counter `clk`,
 1. the executed `instruction_type` – 0 for “write”, 1 for “read”, 2 for padding rows,
 1. RAM pointer `ram_pointer`,